Clinical MedicineGhost

 Published

-This is a preprint of a perspective paper that has been submitted for peer review.
+This is a preprint that has not yet been peer reviewed.
 Think about the last time you submitted a paper.
 After meticulous editing, you uploaded your manuscript and hit the "submit" button.
 Then, you waited.
 And waited.
 The reviewers requested revisions, which you obliged.
 More waiting.
 Finally, the paper was accepted and sent for proofing.
 You were one of the lucky ones.

 Published